 Having just your email may not directly lead to identity fraud, however, it’s the first step.
 The email you give to a retailer gets fed into a large database, especially with corporate companies.
 Once it’s in a database, access to your email address typically increases—oftentimes from companies that have offers you didn’t opt into.

 All it takes is the creation of one spam email that looks as if it’s from your bank or utility company, and you’re in trouble.

 Retailers get even more invasive when they ask for your ZIP code.
 Most companies use your ZIP code for marketing and promotions.
 Retailers also use it to perform analytical analysis on the information.
-All it takes is the name they get from a credit-card swipe and your ZIP code, and they can easily snag the identity of a customer.
+All it takes is the name they get from a credit-card swipe and your ZIP code, and they can easily obtain the identity of a customer.

 Giving out your personal information to just anyone increases your risk for identity fraud.
 Whether it’s your hair stylist wanting to add you to an email list, or a corporate clothing store needing your address, remember to just say no.